 Risk Management.
 The Board of Directors' role in the Company's risk oversight reflects its responsibility under applicable state law to oversee generally, rather than to manage, the Company's operations.
 In line with this oversight responsibility, the Board of Directors will receive reports and make inquiry at its regular meetings and as needed regarding the nature and extent of significant risks (including cybersecurity, compliance and valuation risks) that potentially could have a materially adverse impact on the Company's business operations, performance or reputation, but relies upon the Company's management to assist it in identifying and understanding the nature and extent of such risks and determining whether, and to what extent, such risks may be eliminated or mitigated.
-In addition to reports and other information received from the Company's management to discuss, among other things, risk issues and related issues regarding the Company's policies, procedures and controls.
+In addition to reports and other information received from the Company's management regarding its operations and activities, the Board of Directors, as part of its risk oversight efforts, will meet at its regular meetings and as needed with Corridor's management to discuss, among other things, risk issues and related issues regarding the Company's policies, procedures and controls.
 The Board of Directors may be assisted in performing aspects of its role in risk oversight by the Audit Committee and such other standing or special committees as may be established from time to time.
 For example, the Audit Committee will regularly meet with the Company's independent public accounting firm to review, among other things, reports on internal controls for financial reporting.